 The arthropods that were found during this sampling are characteristic of the fauna at both sites.
-No new invasive arthropods were detected at either site.
+No new invasive arthropods were detected at any of the sites.

 No trends in populations were detected beyond normal seasonal variation and weather related abundance.
 The species reported are reflective only of the sites sampled, and only qualitative data of abundance were taken.